Dickensian (TV series): Critical reception

 Writing in The Daily Telegraph, Michael Hogan was more impressed, giving the opening two episodes a full five stars: "Jordan put a pacy, playful and subtly sudsy new spin on much-loved material.
 Its debut double bill left me saying, 'Please, sir, I want some more'".
-He observed, "Dickensian will unfold in 20 half-hour instalments, its format reminiscent of the BBC's landmark serialisation of Bleak House a decade ago.
+He observed, "Dickensian will unfold in 20 half-hour instalments, its format reminiscent of the BBC's landmark serialization of Bleak House a decade ago.
 Such soap-style scheduling isn't far removed from how Dickens told his original stories, published in short instalments with cliffhanger endings, the multiple plot threads drawn inexorably together over time".
 Hogan concluded, "Jordan is a Dickens super-fan and his love of the great man's works seeped through every line of the sparkling script.
 This 200-year-old treat in 21st-century wrapping was an ingeniously conceived, handsomely crafted gift - signed, with love, from Jordan and Dickens.
 Consider this my thank-you letter".

 In The Independent on Sunday, Amy Burns found the opening episodes to be a "brilliant BBC re-imagining" and a "clever and compelling Dickens mash-up".
 She praised Stephen Rea for playing Inspector Bucket "utterly faultlessly", adding, "His mannerisms and vocal intonation were absolutely spot-on and the script was excellent".

 For Radio Times Ben Dowell, "the first and most obvious question to ask is this: they may have the same names and look like they are described in the books, but who are these people?
 Can they really be said to be Dickens characters?
 The great Victorian novelist invented these richly-drawn characters to fit into the novels he wrote.
 He was a storyteller, first and foremost, someone who wrote episodic narratives driven by the unstoppable force of his ingeniously-crafted plots.
 He populated his books with amazing characters, of course, but tearing them away from their stories is to essentially denude them of their essential life and being".
 He compared the opening episodes to "a weird Doctor Who episode where the Doctor enters some kind of weird alien dream world populated by characters formed from half-remembered dreams of his reading of English Victorian literature".
 Conceding that "Jordan has also rather cleverly managed to fashion a whodunit plot out of the death of Marley", Dowell decided, "if I am honest I am not sure I will be hanging around to find out more.
 This is fast-paced, well written soapy drama.
 But it's also, for me, a messy pudding that is – but really isn't – Dickens".